hgzisme/report/content/1-Worklog/1.12-Week12/_index.md

 ---

 ### Week 12 Goals:
-* Complete the Project Proposal and the final report.
+* Continue on proposal and the final report.

 ### Tasks for this week:
 | Day | Task | Start Date | Completion Date | Resources |